ScottyLabs/pdf-html/README.md

-**Below are useful links to reference as you build your own portfolio website:**
+**Below are useful links to reference as you build your own portfolio website in html:**

 Our current slide deck:      https://go.scottylabs.org/html-ppt